 The Satter Prize recognizes an outstanding contribution to mathematics research by a woman in the previous six years.

-This prize was established in 1990 using funds donated by Joan S. Birman in memory of her sister, Ruth Lyttle Satter.
+About this Prize: This prize was established in 1990 using funds donated by Joan S. Birman in memory of her sister, Ruth Lyttle Satter.
 Professor Birman requested that the prize be established to honor her sister's commitment to research and to encourage women in science.
 An anonymous benefactor added to the endowment in 2008.